vicrep/ECSE321-Team7-SoccerScoring/README.md

 8. When you are done, you can shut down the server using the command `bin/resin.sh stop`

 #### Android App

+This android application implements the SocScore framework into a standalone android application.
+Note that this app was optimized for mobile deployment, so you may experience layout issues if run on a tablet.

 **Installation Guide**

 The app apk is located [here](https://github.com/vicrep/ECSE321-Team7-SoccerScoring/tree/master/build).
 Download it and run it directly on an android device or you can run it on an emulator available online such as [bluestacks](http://www.bluestacks.com)